hazelcast/hazelcast-jet/site/website/blog/2020-07-14-jet-42-is-released.md

  .writeTo(Sinks.logger());
 ```

-Similarly, we have added a sink which can be used to output JSON files in
+Similarly, we have added a sink that can output JSON files
-the same way.
-For more details, please see the [documentation page](/docs/api/sources-sinks#json-files).
+in the same way.
+For more details, please see the [documentation
+page](/docs/api/sources-sinks#json-files).

 ### Support for JSON parsing

-As part of JSON improvements, there is also now a built-in utility method which
+As part of JSON improvements, there is also now a built-in utility
-you can use to parse JSON inside a pipeline:
+method which you can use to parse JSON inside a pipeline:

 ```java
 stage.map(json -> JsonUtil.beanFrom(json, Person.class));